 The campground felt the wrath of Hurricane Hugo in 1989.
 It’s rumored that the day after the storm the crew came out with five bulldozers and started cleaning up.
 Sand covered the park road.
 The crew pushed the sand back and planted beach grass to create a stable, protective dune line.

 PirateLand the Amusement Park was temporarily closed in 1972.
 It changed hands several times over the years, and the tales of tragic accidents that may have happened there, created bad PR.
 It operated under the name Magic Harbor until the 90’s but still did not prosper and was eventually deserted.
-By 2003, the campground leased some of that property as well, bringing the total park acreage to 180.
+By 2003, the campground leased some of that property as well.

 In 2001 PirateLand built one of our greatest additions, the 510 ft.
 Lazy River, and reconstructed the pool area.
 The new office building was constructed in 2004 with an authentic helm and mast giving guests a pirate ship atmosphere.
 To incorporate the charm of the old building, some windows were transferred over and the building front was designed to look similar.
 In 2014 we added a Pirate Ship splash pool with 5,000 square feet of water fun for the young and the young at heart.